SolarDub/make_fake_vmap/README.md

 # make_fake_vmap

-Production of velocity component maps of convection-like and axisymmetric flows manifesting at the solar surface.
+This repository is currently for demonstration purposes only.

-This program develops 3-component (toroidal, poloidal, radial) velocity maps of convection-like (supergranulation) and axisymmetric (rotation and meridional circulation)flows as manifested at the solar surface.
+This program develops 3-component (toroidal, poloidal, radial) velocity maps of convection-like (supergranulation) and axisymmetric (rotation and meridional circulation) flows manifesting at the solar surface.

 The solar rotation is directed toroidally (i.e. longitudinally) with a latitudinal variation profile.
 The meridional circulation is directed poloidally (i.e. latitudinally), also with a latitudinal variation profile.